 As a New Zealand trained Registered Dietitian, I followed through our traditional training pathway involving five years of university in the completion of two degrees – Bachelor of Science in Human Nutrition and Physiology and a Master of Science in Nutrition and Dietetics.

-Naturally, as an A-type and perfectionist, I was really good at getting stuck into the physiology and biochemistry which came with our training.
-Then when it came to learning the nutrition guidelines I felt disheartened and frustrated with a disconnect I saw in my own life.
+Naturally, as an A-type, I was seriously fascinated by the physiology and biochemistry components which were a part of our training.
+However, when it came to learning the nutrition guidelines traditional dietetic practice I became frustrated by a disconnect I saw in my own life.

-Phase two of my journey to today was ushered in from the completion of my university Dietetics training which left a void of “what next?”
-After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a hospital setting didn’t quite gel.
+I had an impotent experience when I finished university.
+The next move wasn’t clean cut.
+After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a traditional dietetic role (usually in a hospital setting) didn’t quite gel.

 It was soon after setting a clear intention about practising dietetics from a place of personal integrity, that I developed a clearer sense of purpose and passion for nutrition coaching.

 My mission today is to create a voice and a conversation which enables people to become better informed and autonomous with their health and wellbeing.
 The most significant changes in health come from an expanded consciousness and awareness of our own bodies and individual needs.
-It shouldn’t be always about relying on expert opinion, but ultimately being able to intuitively know how we could eat, move, and live to be our optimal and most vibrant selves.
+It shouldn’t be always about relying on expert opinion.
+Ultimately I think we all should have the oppertunity to become educated so that we can intuitively know how each of us can best eat, move, and live to be our optimal and most vibrant selves.